Welcome To The Saltmarsh

 Remembering Community: letting go the weight of familial and societal monomyths, and yielding to the rich ecosystems beneath; feasting tables set for strangers and exiles and the untold in between; trusting the wisdom of ancestors, seasons and more than human kin; remembering how to deeply witness and listen.

-But Venice has been calling my heart ever since my very first visit in 2012, and after the pandemic I finally made her my home.
 La Serenissima’s lagoon barena is a constant creative mentor, while the city encourages me to journey sustainably.